 We present supervised approaches for detecting speaker roles and agreement/disagreement between speakers in broadcast conversation shows in three languages: English, Arabic, and Mandarin.

-In this work, we compare several known approaches for multilingual acoustic modeling for three languages, Dari, Farsi and Pashto,
+In this work, we compare several known approaches for multilingual acoustic modeling for three languages, Dari, Farsi and Pashto, which are of recent geo-political interest.

 Improving language recognition with multilingual phone recognition and speaker adaptation transforms